hojelse/hojelse/README.md

 🎨 I am a designer turned developer

-📚 I Computer Science graduate from [IT University of Copenhagen](https://itu.dk)
+📚 I am a Computer Science graduate from [IT University of Copenhagen](https://itu.dk)

 ### Say Hello